-- Left Diskette Name The name of the diskette in the left (0) diskette drive of a dual drive system. - Right Diskette Name The name of the diskette in the right (1) diskette drive of a dual drive system. - Communications Status The status of communications, - Keyboard ID The keyboard identification code.
+- Left Diskette Name The name of the diskette in the left L (or 0) diskette drive of a dual drive system. - Right Diskette Name The name of the diskette in the right R (or 1) diskette drive of a dual drive system. - Communications Status The status of communications.